datawire/ambassador-docs/reference/idp-support/uaa.md

                - "openid"
    ```

-**Note:** The `scopes` field was set when creating the client in step 1.
+**Note:** The `scopes` field was set when creating the client in Step 2.
 You can add any scopes you would like when creating the client.